-During the past year our food & chemical regulatory staff completed a significant number of projects REACH, Registration, related to REACH.
-Evaluation.
-Authorisation and Restriction of Chemical substances, is the European Union chemicals policy that requires all new substances supplied at greater than 1 tonne (approx. 2,205 lbs.) per year to be registered.
-With the first registration deadline for phase-in substances having been December 2010, our staff assisted a number of clients with their dossier submittals for substances of very high concern and those manufactured or imported at above 1,000 tonnes per year.
-In the U.S. we continued to provide services related to product development and new U.S. product registration, due diligence, and data compensation areas, as well as the approval of new pesticide inert ingredients and new chemical approvals.
-Our food safety consultants assisted clients with product recall, and litigation support, as well as new U.S. regulatory requirements signed into law in January 2011.
+During the past year our chemical regulation & food safety staff have conducted a wide array of work.
+The European side of our business was involved with many projects related to plant protection product regulatory submissions, from new active substances to product-specific dossiers for individual member states.
+In addition, we provided many specialist assessments relating to human and environmental exposure and product efficacy.
+The first work for the next REACH submission deadline in 2013 also began.
+REACH (Registration, Evaluation, Authorisation and Restriction Chemical of substances) is the European Union chemicals policy that requires all new substances supplied at greater than 1 tonne (approx. 2,205 lbs.) per year to be registered.
+In the U.S. we continued to provide services related to pesticide product development and new U.S. product registration, registration review, due diligence, and data compensation, as well as the approval of new pesticide inert ingredients and new non-pesticide chemical approvals.
+Our food safety consultants assisted clients with food additives, food contact notifications, and nutrition-related analyses, as well as product recall and litigation support.